aboyce/mongodb/Sharding.md

 A chunks lower bound is inclusive where the upper bound is exclusive.

 When a collection is sharded with documents it is immediately defined with one chunk, this initial chunk goes from min key to max key.
 The different values the shard key may hold is called the key space of the sharded collection.
-As time progresses, the cluster will separate that initial chunk in to several others to allow data to be evenly distributed between shards, all documents of the same chunk live in the same shard.
+As time progresses, the cluster will separate that initial chunk into several others to allow data to be evenly distributed between shards, all documents of the same chunk live in the same shard.

 By default, MongoDB takes 64MB as the default chunk size, so if a chunk approaches that size it will be split.
 You can define the chunk size between 1MB and 1024MB, it can be changed at runtime.